 - Step 4: Enter the Formula for the Catenary Cable

 - Step 5: Open the Goal Seek Tool

 - Step 6: Set up Goal Seek to Find the Tension in the Cable

-- Step 7: Run Goal Seek to Calculate the Cable Tension
+- Step 7: Run Goal Seek to Calculate the Catenary Cable Tension in Excel

 Catenary Cable Tension Calculator in Excel – Finding the Root of an Implicit Equation